kagiko/vaultwarden-wiki/Enabling-HTTPS.md

-For proper operation of bitwarden_rs, enabling [HTTPS](https://en.wikipedia.org/wiki/HTTPS) is pretty much required nowadays, since the Bitwarden web vault uses [web crypto APIs](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) that most browsers only make available in HTTPS contexts.
+For proper operation of vaultwarden, enabling [HTTPS](https://en.wikipedia.org/wiki/HTTPS) is pretty much required nowadays, since the Bitwarden web vault uses [web crypto APIs](https://developer.mozilla.org/en-US/docs/Web/API/SubtleCrypto) that most browsers only make available in HTTPS contexts.

 There are a few ways you can enable HTTPS:

-* (Recommended) Put bitwarden_rs behind a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) that handles HTTPS connections on behalf of bitwarden_rs.
+* (Recommended) Put vaultwarden behind a [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) that handles HTTPS connections on behalf of vaultwarden.
-* (Not recommended) Enable the HTTPS functionality built into bitwarden_rs (via the [Rocket](https://rocket.rs/) web framework).
+* (Not recommended) Enable the HTTPS functionality built into vaultwarden (via the [Rocket](https://rocket.rs/) web framework).
 Rocket's HTTPS implementation is relatively immature and limited.
 This method also does not support [[WebSocket notifications|Enabling-WebSocket-notifications]].

 Refer to the [Enabling HTTPS](#enabling-https) section for more details on these options.